This help article describes two options for creating a RadGrid instance dynamically, and provides code examples.

 AJAX setting for the grid to a RadAjaxManager so that the grid uses

-Here are the basic steps that you need to follow in order to create hierarchical Telerik RadGrid programmatically in the code-behind (having a data source control for data content generation): Create the grid dynamically in the Page_Init
+You should follow these basic steps in order to create hierarchical RadGrid programmatically in the code-behind (having a data source control for data content generation): Create the grid dynamically in the Page_Init